Oriolrt/SIDTD_Dataset/Loader/README.md

 ## Run Example

+**TODO change code example and list the different possibilities to download the dataset (partially or entirely)**

 Once you have installed the package as decripted in the main **Readme** you can call the different functionalities as follows:

 If you just want to get the benchmark you only need to go to the datasets and choice among [Midv, Dogs, Fungus, Findit, Banknotes]: